or

 Resources are basically extra layers around models.
-Using resources it's easy to build up a CRUD workflow for a model, using fields, filters, actions, extracts or widgets.
+Using resources it's easy to build up a CRUD workflow for a model, using fields, filters, actions or widgets.

 You may create a Resource class using the root:resource